sarroutbi/koji-retriever/README.md

 ## Compilation

-Compilation in koji-retriever is executed through *cargo* tool, as usual in Rust:
+koji-retriever can be compiled through *cargo* tool, as usual in Rust:

 ```bash
 $ cargo build